Ighalo given hope over Man Utd stay as Red Devils enter late talks with Shanghai Shenhua | Goal.com

 However, it is understood that talks have progressed in the last few days and there is hope that an agreement can be reached before the weekend.

-Shenhua wanted Ighalo back by the end of May to begin preparations for the return of the CSL and view Ighalo as an integral part of their squad.
+Shenhua wanted Ighalo back by the end of May to begin preparations for the return of the CSL and view him as an integral part of their squad.

 The Shanghai outfit were, however, open to talks over a permanent deal for the 30-year-old instead of a loan extension - something United were not keen on pursuing as he does not fit the criteria for incoming signings.